appliedgeometry/EuLearn_db/Architectures/README.md

-# Experiments for the Eulearn Dataset
+# Experiments on the Eulearn Dataset

 ## Table of Contents